-NCH&C’s greatest asset is the people that work for it and the Wellbeing of our staff has never been an optional extra.
-During lockdown we built on our already comprehensive core Health and Wellbeing offer.
+NCH&C’s greatest asset is the people that work for it and the Wellbeing of our staff has never been an optional extra and we continue to build on our already comprehensive core Health and Wellbeing offer.
 Recognising that the challenge of maintaining staff wellbeing will be a long term one, we have established long term plan to offer practical, relevant and accessible help and support.

 This has included: drawing on the expertise of our own clinical psychologists to provide psychological advice and support to staff that need it; launching this new online Wellbeing resource that is accessible to all staff and their families, ensuring staff are kept up to date on everything that is going on during this unprecedented time across our vast network of services, amplifying the voice of our staff and giving them the opportunity to talk about their thoughts and experiences via staff blogs, radio interviews and via a new staff magazine which aims to reinforce the message that we will get through this together.

 We have created additional rest areas, and delivered Wellbeing Packs, which included generous public donations, to all our services.
 We have also worked hard to ensure our hundreds of staff working from home have felt supported and engaged.

 For the full list of the initiatives and support we have launched for staff during the last 18 months, click here.

 The latest edition of the EDI newsletter (dedicated to inclusion at NCH&C) is out now.

 Created by EDI Advisor Mercy Kaggwa, and with contributions from staff from across the trust, this bi-annual publication will support personal development and cultural understanding of how a diverse community can positively impact our lives.